Corcoran School of the Arts and Design: 20th century

 Successful accreditation in the National Association of Schools of Art (NASAD) was achieved in the mid-1970s, with the first BFA degree bestowed in 1978.
 During this time artists that taught at the school included Gene Davis, Thomas Downing, Sam Gilliam, Anne Truitt, Ed McGowin, William Christenberry, Percy Martin and Paul Reed.

 Starting in the 1970s, the College utilized three facilities: the historic Flagg Building housed fine art facilities, the fine art photography and photojournalism facilities.
 A second building, in Georgetown, housing the Digital Media, Graphic Design, and New Media Photojournalism programs, as well as many fine art offerings in painting and drawing.
 Additional programs were offered through the Smithsonian's S. Dillon Ripley Center.
 In 1985, the college was formally accredited by the Middle States Commission on Higher Education.In 1999, the school was formally renamed as The Corcoran College of Art and Design and worked to further its reputation as the singular four-year arts and design institution in Washington, D.C.
 As a museum school, students and faculty benefited from co-existing with the Corcoran Gallery with its more than 17,000 works and objects.
 In the later years of the gallery, a dedicated space known as Studio 31 displayed student art, in addition to special biennials and exhibitions of student work on display throughout the year.
 The annual NEXT show, staged at the end of each academic year, displayed student senior thesis projects to the greater DC community.

 21st century

 In 2014, a DC Superior Court-approved agreement saw the closure of the Gallery and the passing of most of the original collection into the public National Gallery of Art.
 The Flagg Building and college operations were handed over to the George Washington University, which today operates the Corcoran School of the Arts and Design within the Columbian College of Arts and Sciences.

+In September 2014 the D.C. arts community held a funeral for the closing of the Corcoran School of Art.